pybliometrics-dev/pybliometrics/docs/classes/SerialSearch.rst

     1

-The class' main attribute `results` returns a list of `OrderedDict <https://docs.python.org/3/library/collections.html#collections.OrderedDict>`_.
+The main attribute of the class, `results`, returns a list of `OrderedDict <https://docs.python.org/3/library/collections.html#collections.OrderedDict>`_ objects.
 Provided information can differ greatly between results and depending on the view (see below) they can be numerous.
-(Lists of )OrderedDict can be used neatly with `pandas <https://pandas.pydata.org/>`_ to form DataFrames:
+Lists of OrderedDict objects can be efficiently converted into DataFrames using `pandas <https://pandas.pydata.org/>`_:

 .. code-block:: python